XamlBrewer/ML.NET-Jupyter-Notebooks/README.md

 # ML.NET-Jupyter-Notebooks

-A collection of Jupyter Notebooks covering some ML.NET scenarios.
-Any resemblance with https://github.com/XamlBrewer/UWP-MachineLearning-Sample is not a coincidence.
+A collection of C# Jupyter Notebooks covering some ML.NET scenarios inspired by https://github.com/XamlBrewer/UWP-MachineLearning-Sample.

-(WORK IN PROGRESS)
+It is a **work in progress**, but sofar we can offer the following samples:

+* Building and Visualizing Models:
+  * Binary Classification
+  * Multiclass Classification
+  * Recommendation using Matrix Factorization
+* Data Analysis:
+  * Distribution analysis using Box Plots
+  * Correlation analysis using Heatmaps